njparisi/sumologic-aws-lambda/cloudwatchlogs-with-dlq/Readme.md

 # Dynamic Metadata Fields

-The lambda supports dynamically overriding the _sourceName, _sourceHost and _sourceCategory per log message by setting `_sumo_metadata` within a json log.
+The lambda supports dynamically overriding the _sourceName, _sourceHost, _sourceCategory and metadata fields per log message by setting `_sumo_metadata` within a json log.

 This can be useful when writing to CloudWatch Logs via a lambda function.